soumygho/ardhangini-ui-app/README.md

 # ardhangini-ui-app
-This is the ui app written in recat.
+This is the ui app written in react.